-Stan Malos is a professor of management, specializing in human resource management in the Lucas College and Graduate School of Business.
-He holds a law degree from UCLA and doctoral degree from Purdue University.
+Stan Malos is a professor of management, specializing in human resource management at the Lucas College and Graduate School of Business.
 His teaching and research include employment discrimination, professional career mobility and related legal issues.
+He holds a law degree from UCLA and a doctoral degree from Purdue University.

-Craig Hobbs is an assistant professor and program coordinator of the Digital Media Arts program.
+Craig Hobbs is an associate professor and program coordinator of the Digital Media Arts program.
+His areas of expertise include computer games, human-computer interaction, digital media art and multidisciplinary collaboration.
 He holds a master’s of fine art from the Digital Arts and New Media program at the University of California, Santa Cruz.
-His areas of expertise include computer games, human-computer interaction, digital media art and multidisciplinary collaboration.

 Marco Pagani is the interim dean for Lucas College and Graduate School of Business and professor of finance.
 His research and teaching interests include corporate finance, capital markets and institutions, investments and derivative securities.
 He holds a doctoral degree in finance from Georgia State University.